-Depending on how complex your damage is and the need for a procedure, a dental bridge can be categorized into four types.
+Depending on how complex your kid’s damage is and the need for a procedure, the cost of a dental bridge can be categorized into four types.

 This bridge has a nearly identical price range to traditional bridges but may cost a bit less due to the one less crown needed.
-The price range for a cantilever bridge will be around $1000 to $4000.
+The price range for a cantilever bridge will be around $1,000 to $4,000.

 Maryland bridges use metal or porcelain bands to bind a fake tooth to the back of adjacent, natural teeth.
-This type of bridge is less expensive, typically costing $1,500-$2,500 for a pontic and the metal or ceramic framework that supports it.
+This type of bridge is less expensive, typically costing $1,500 to $2,500 for a pontic and the metal or ceramic framework that supports it.

-4. Implant-Supported Bridge: An implant-supported bridge also functions as a traditional bridge but uses dental implants in place of crowns or frameworks.
+An implant-supported bridge also functions as a traditional bridge but uses dental implants in place of crowns or frameworks.
 If you have 3 missing teeth in a row, two implants will be needed to attach a bridge to each of the implants.

 The Cost of Dental Bridges Based on Insurance Coverage

-Dental bridge cost depends on how many teeth will become part of the bridge and the materials used.
-In this section, we break down the cost of a dental bridge with and without insurance coverage.
+The cost of a dental bridge also depends on how many teeth will become part of the bridge and the materials used.
+Some parts of the procedure can be covered by your insurance.

-To give an example, if your insurance covers 50% of dental bridges on the current fee guide, and your 3 unit bridge treatment cost is $3,000.00, you can expect insurance to pay 1,500.00.
+To give an example, if your insurance covers 50% of the cost of your dental bridge, and your 3-unit bridge treatment cost $3,000, you can expect insurance to pay 1,500.00.
 Your 50% portion is also $1,500.
-You can pay the full $1,500 in a single payment, or choose a monthly payment plan.
+You can pay the full $1,500 in a single payment or choose a monthly payment plan.

-Your cost of a dental bridge will be significantly less with insurance coverage.
+The cost will be significantly less with insurance coverage.
 However, always read your dental insurance policy carefully.
-Some providers have sections that state that the patient must use the plan for a certain amount of time before receiving dental bridge treatment.
+Some providers have sections that state that the patient must use the plan for a certain amount of time before receiving dental bridge coverage.
 Typically, this may be around two years.

 The Cost of Dental Bridge Alternatives

-Bridge vs. Implant Cost – Dental implants are the most expensive treatment for tooth restoration but if you’re looking to replace only one tooth, an implant will cost roughly the same as the traditional bridge.
+Bridge vs. Implant – Dental implants are the most expensive treatment for tooth restoration but if you’re looking to replace only one tooth, an implant will cost roughly the same as the traditional bridge.

 On top of that, dental implants can be a lifelong investment but in the case of the bridge, you’ll need to replace them every 5 to 10 years.
-Now, you decide which treatment is better for you.

-Bridges vs. Partial Dentures Cost – Partial dentures can be used in place of a bridge but they have the potential to damage the adjacent teeth.
+Bridges vs. Partial Dentures – Partial dentures can be used in place of a bridge but they have the potential to damage the adjacent teeth.
 You should opt for partial denture over a bridge only if your adjacent teeth are strong enough to support it.
-It could cost anywhere from $650 and $2,500 depending on the need.
+It could cost anywhere from $650 and $2,500 depending on your need.